-This chapter provides basic troubleshooting information to help you solve some common problems that might occur with the server.
+This chapter describes the diagnostic tools that are available to help you solve problems that might occur in the server.

-If you cannot locate and correct the problem using the information in this chapter, see Appendix A, "Getting help and technical assistance," on page 157 for more information.
+If you cannot locate and correct the problem using the information in this chapter, see Appendix A, "Getting help and technical assistance," on page 149 for more information.